rubenpazch/shooter-game/readme.md

 * shooter enemies with the fast movement
 * Enemies that follow the player until they get hit the player

-### Gameplay
+### Gameplay :anger:

 This game is based on stages, the player starts on the first stage, in this point, the speed of enemies are slow, on the second stage the speed increase and enemies appear faster, every enemy has the possibility to hit the player and some of them are able to shoot, the game finish when the player is shooted or hit.

+### Score System :anger:

-* Score system: every time the player is killed, the game calculate every result and shows on the game over view wich was the higher score.
+Every time the player is killed, the game calculates every result and shows on the game overview which results was a higher score.

-- Score system: As soon as the player is dead the game will calculate all scores and get the higher and save it for future references.
+## Technical details  for the scoring system

+For saving and calculating the higher score we use an API to save every result of the game when the player types his name on the game this information is saved using the API, and as soon the game is over this score is saved and then we get all result to compare the higher score.

+## Setup

-## Prerequisites
+### Prerequisites

 - Webpack
 - NPM

-## Setup

 Install NPM